rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/axis_login.md

 ### BLANK_PASSWORD

-Boolean value on if an additional login attempt should be attempted with an empty password for every user.
+Set to `true` if an additional login attempt should be made with an empty password for every user.

 ### BRUTEFORCE_SPEED